TimeEval/TimeEval/docs/concepts/results.md

 Description of each file is given below.

 ## result.csv

-The file `result.csv` contains following attributes:
+For a given dataset, different algorithms with varying hyperparameters would yield distict results.
+The file `result.csv` provides an overview of evalution and contains following attributes:

 | Column Name | Datatype | Description |
 | --- | --- | --- |